Loreb92/wind-noise-detection/README.md

 - `--save-spectrogram`: if set to `true`, it saves the spectrogram of the audio file as a matrix in `.npy` format using pickle.
 - `--save-as`: if set to `mtx`, it saves all the output matrices in mtx format.

+Please, refer to the notebook `tutorial/1.0.1_read_outputs_of_run_yamnet.ipynb` for more details on how to read the outputs of the script.

 ### Train YAMNet on an annotated dataset

 The last layer of YAMNet before the classification layer provides a vector representation of the audio subsegments that can be used to train a shallow classifier if annotations are available.

 Run the following command to create the training dataset using your own annotations and audio data:
 ```
-python make_dataset_from_annotations.py --annotations-file <annotation_file> --audio-data-fold <fold_with_audio_data> --output-fold <output_folder>
+python make_dataset_from_annotations.py --annotations-file data/annotations_5sec/<file_with_annotations_name>.csv --audio-data-fold data/<folder_with_audio_files> --output-fold <output_folder>
 ```
 This script creates a json file where each row contains the embedding of an audio subsegment and its corresponding annotations.
-The annotation file must be a csv file with the following columns:
-- `file_name`: the name of the audio file
-- `segment_start_s`: the start time of the annotated segment in seconds belonging to the audio file.
-The script assumes that the annotation refers to a segment of length 5 seconds.
-Any other column can be used for annotations.
-An example of such file is provided in `data/annotations_5sec/FILE`.
+Note that it creates the embedding vectors only of files that are present in the annotation file, not for all the audio files in the folder.

 Then, run the following command to train a classifier:
 ```